trashbirdecology/ecologyInterviewPrep/questions.md

 1. **Why** do you want this position?
 1. Have you written grants?
 1. What funding sources do you intend to seek whilst here?
+1. What is the future of your field?

 ### Long-term/career/goal oriented